How to

 AAP while you establish your own business

-If you have a decision from NAV that you can get AAP while you establish your own business, you shall not fill in the hours you work on the employment status form.
+If you have a decision from Nav that you can get AAP while you establish your own business, you shall not fill in the hours you work on the employment status form.

 Even if you have been ill and absent from work, you must fill in the hours as work hours if you get

-- sickness benefit from NAV
+- sickness benefit from Nav

 - pay from your employer while you are on sick leave or use self-certification days